Messi move reveals soccer’s weak financial defence - NewsBreak

 Messi move reveals soccer’s weak financial defence

-LONDON, Aug 11 (Reuters Breakingviews) - Lionel Messi’s transfer is a symptom of soccer’s dire financial straits.
-The 34-year-old Argentinian star on Tuesday signed for Paris Saint-Germain after failing to agree a new deal with Barcelona, where he had spent his entire career read more .
+LONDON (Reuters Breakingviews) - Lionel Messi’s transfer is a symptom of soccer’s dire financial straits.
+The 34-year-old Argentinian star on Tuesday signed for Paris Saint-Germain after failing to agree a new deal with Barcelona, where he had spent his entire career.
 The pair parted company after the impact of Covid-19, combined with poor results and failed signings, left the Spanish club in danger of breaching domestic financial rules.

 Capital Calls - More concise insights on global finance: